 Music and French

-We are lucky enough to have specialist teachers for Music and French.
-These teachers write their own scheme of work linked to the National Curriculum.
+We are lucky enough to have a specialist teacher for Music and a designated teacher of French.
+The school has devised its own scheme of work for Music and we use KAPOW for the teaching of French.

 Would you like to find out more?